-Cash and cash equivalents, such as GICs and money market mutual funds, are the safest investments, but offer the lowest returns.
+Cash and cash equivalents, such as guaranteed investment certificates (GICs) and money market mutual funds, are the safest investments, but offer the lowest returns.
 The chances of losing money on cash-based investments are low, so they make sense if you're nearing a financial goal.
 But for a long-term investor, playing it safe in cash makes less sense: returns may not keep up with inflation, and your purchasing power can gradually be eroded.

 4. Hold diverse investments.
 Proper diversification is essential for your retirement portfolio.
 There are many different markets and many different kinds of investments, and their values don't move up and down in concert.
 A well-diversified group of investments helps smooth out the ups and downs of the market, by allowing you to participate in assets that are doing well, while limiting your exposure to assets that are performing poorly.

 5. Check your emotions.
 Emotions make us human, but they don't make us better investors.
 The normal ups and downs of the markets can trigger fear and greed, which cause people to do the opposite of the basic formula for success: buy low, sell high.
 History shows that market downturns have usually been excellent buying opportunities.

 Ready to put these good habits into practice?

 We are what we repeatedly do," said Aristotle.
 "Excellence comes not from our actions but from our habits.